 All candidates for admission are evaluated for scholarship at the time of review.
 We seek to award as many qualified candidates as our funds will allow.
 Last year, Purchase College offered approximately $2.2 million in merit and talent scholarships to academically qualified new and returning students.

 Incoming freshmen are eligible for several different annual scholarships with awards ranging from $200 to full tuition.
 Scholarship recipients pursuing BA/BS programs are selected based on academic credentials as measured by high school performance and standardized test scores.
 BFA and MusB candidates are awarded scholarships based on talent demonstrated during the application process.

 Recognizing that students today must often fund portions of their college expenses through scholarships given by private agencies, civic groups, companies, and other independent organizations, the Office of Student Financial Services monitors and advises students of opportunities for students to obtain outside scholarships.

-Institutional scholarships are made available directly from the College by the Purchase College Foundation.
+Institutional scholarships are made available directly from the college by the Purchase College Foundation.
 Institutional scholarships come from the generous contributions of donors to Purchase College.
 The donor community is comprised of individuals, families, foundations, and corporations.

 Institutional scholarships (including room waivers) are contingent upon the completion of each semester they are awarded.
-Should you fail to complete the semester due to a leave of absence, dismissal, disciplinary probation, and/or withdrawal from the College, the scholarship will be withdrawn in full.
-As such, any student whose scholarship award has been applied to their student account will be liable for reimbursing the College for the amount of the scholarship.
+Should you fail to complete the semester due to a leave of absence, dismissal, disciplinary probation, and/or withdrawal from the college, the scholarship will be withdrawn in full.
+As such, any student whose scholarship award has been applied to their student account will be liable for reimbursing the college for the amount of the scholarship.
 Requirements for institutional scholarships are as follows:

-- Admissions deposits must be paid by May 1st (applicable to new students only)
+- Admissions deposits must be paid by May 1 (applicable to new students only)

 - Students may be asked to write a donor thank you letter